 Some of the gender issues negotiated under the Juba Comprehensive Peace Agreement have been integrated into the Peace, Recovery and Development Plan (PRDP 2007/10).
 The plan received strong international NGO input such as World Vision, CARE International in Uganda and Oxfam.
 Although gender concerns are not adequately emphasized, the continuing lobbying and monitoring by the National Women's Task Force on a Gender Responsive PRDP is beginning to register some results.
-For instance, since its formation, the Task Force is represented in the PRDP governance structures and is a member of the PRDP Monitoring Committee (MMC), the KIDDP Committee and the Northern Uganda Data Centre (NUDC) Committee and is also a member of NUSAF.
+For instance since its formation the Task Force is represented in the PRDP governance structures and is a member of the PRDP Monitoring Committee (MMC), the KIDDP Committee, the Northern Uganda Data Centre(NUDC) Committee and is also a member of NUSAF.

-Indicator 13 - Number and percentage of pre-deployment and post deployment programmes for military and police incorporating SCR 1325 and 1820, international human rights instruments and international humanitarian law
+Indicator 13: Number and percentage of pre-deployment and post deployment programmes for military and police incorporating SCR 1325 and 1820, international human rights instruments and international humanitarian law

 Uganda has contributed to peace keeping missions in various countries including East Timor, Southern Sudan and Darfur, Liberia and Somalia.
 During the study, the research team were told that training for UN peace keeping missions is undertaken by the UN.
 Uganda has the largest number of soldiers with the AMISOM in Somalia.
-A recent training done for AMISOM for 4,083 troops for deployment to Somalia in February/March 2010 is reported to have covered such topics as cordon and search, convoy escort, checkpoint monitoring, short range shooting, selfdefense, vehicle maintenance, media management and building relationships with civilians.
+A recent training done for AMISOM for 4,083 troops for deployment to Somalia in February/March 2010 is reported to have covered such topics as cordon and search, convoy escort, checkpoint monitoring, short range shooting, self-defense, vehicle maintenance, media management and building relationships with civilians.
 The training was conducted by French and Belgian instructors.
 The source did not mention any topics related to issues contained in UNSCR 1325 and 1820.
-The monitoring team was unable to secure concrete information on the numbers of training programs incorporating UNSCR 1325 and 1820.
+The monitoring 1325 and 1820.
 But provisions have been made in the NAP for training of peacekeeping missions on gender issues and the provisions of UNSCR 1325 and 1820 before deployment.